ccinkosky/cinko-dev-stash/README.md

 # @cinko-dev/stash
 A browser-based caching utility that utilizes and builds upon the browser's localStorage.
 With new features like a getElse function, cache expiration and automatic cache refresh.

+1.1.7 - Fix for potential null values in json.

 &nbsp;

 ## NPM